On Learning the Right Attention Point for Feature Enhancement: Results and Evaluation

 First, we evaluate our method on the shape classification task using ModelNet40~\cite{wu20153d}, which provides a comprehensive collection of 12,311 CAD models from 40 categories.
 Here, we use the input point clouds sampled from these models by PointNet~\cite{qi2017pointnet}.
 Typically, 1,024 points are uniformly sampled per model to serve as the network input.
 Following the official train/test split, we use 9,843 models for training and 2,468 models for testing.

-In this experiment, we evaluate the performance of DAP-PointNet++, DAP-RSCNN, and DAP-DGCNN, where data preprocessing, augmentation, and hyper-parameters all follow the original network settings.
+In this experiment, we evaluate the performance of LAP-PointNet++, LAP-RSCNN, LAP-KPConv, and LAP-DGCNN, where data preprocessing, augmentation, and the choice of hyper-parameters all follow the original network settings.
 Also, we employ only 3D point coordinates as network inputs.

-For DAP-PointNet++, we use DAP-Conv in the first set abstraction level with another shared-MLP to further fuse features, where feature integration is carried out as in Eq.~\eqref{eq:i2}.
-Note that $LocalConv_1$ and $LocalConv_2$ in Figure~\ref{fig:arch} are small shared-MLPs with max-pooling separately.

-For DAP-RSCNN, we also use DAP-Conv in the first set abstraction level; $LocalConv_1$ is an RS-Conv and $LocalConv_2$ is a small shared-MLP with max-pooling.
-Note that, since only the single-scale version of the RSCNN code is officially released, we develop our DAP-RSCNN based on the released code and report 91.7 for the single-scale RSCNN, following~\cite{li2020pointaugment}.
+For LAP-PointNet++, $LocalConv_1$ and $LocalConv_2$ in Figure~\ref{fig:arch} are small shared MLPs with max-pooling separately.
+For LAP-RSCNN, $LocalConv_1$ is an RS-Conv and $LocalConv_2$ is a small shared-MLP with max-pooling.
+Note that, since only the single-scale version of the RSCNN code is officially released, we develop our LAP-RSCNN based on the released code and report 91.7 for the single-scale RSCNN, following~\cite{li2020pointaugment}.
+For LAP-KPConv, $LocalConv_1$ is a KP-Conv and $LocalConv_2$ is a small shared-MLP with max-pooling.
+In this paper, we report 91.9 for KPConv as the result reproduced by the officially released code.